Skip to content

 NDIS Participants: You’re in Luck

-If you’re an NDIS participant, mobile physiotherapy can be fully funded under your plan.
-The current NDIS price cap is $183.99 per hour, which easily covers most mobile physio sessions.
+If you’re an NDIS participant, mobile physiotherapy can be fully funded under your plan with no out-of-pocket costs.

 Mobile physio makes particular sense for NDIS participants because: